ballerina-attic/ballerina-awslambda-deployment/README.md

 Follow the steps below to implement the AWS Lambda function.

-1. Build the basic skeleton that is needed to expose Ballerina functions as AWS Lambda functions.
+1.&nbsp;Build the basic skeleton that is needed to expose Ballerina functions as AWS Lambda functions.
 Let's name the file `image-text-processor.bal`.

 ```ballerina
 import ballerinax/awslambda;